Otopxy/MyProfile/README.md

 # MyProfile
-This is This is an update for the master branch.
+This is an update for the master branch.
 Make changes to diary file and update it